s-hagan12/aws-deepracer-follow-the-leader-sample-project/README.md

 ### Prerequisites

 The AWS DeepRacer device comes with all the prerequisite packages and libraries installed to run the FTL sample project.
-For more information about the preinstalled set of packages and libraries on the DeepRacer device, and about installing the required build systems, see [Getting started with AWS DeepRacer OpenSource](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md).
-The FTL sample project requires you to install the AWS DeepRacer application on the device, because it leverages most of the packages from the core application.

 The following are additional software and hardware requirements for using the FTL sample project on the AWS DeepRacer device.

 1. **Download and optimize the object-detection model:** Follow the [instructions](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project/blob/main/download-and-convert-object-detection-model.md) to download and optimize the object-detection model and copy it to the required location on the AWS DeepRacer device.

-1. **Calibrate the AWS DeepRacer (optional):** Follow the [instructions](https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-calibrate-vehicle.html) to calibrate the mechanics of your AWS DeepRacer vehicle so the vehicle performance is optimal and it behaves as expected.
+2. **Calibrate the AWS DeepRacer (optional):** Follow the [instructions](https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-calibrate-vehicle.html) to calibrate the mechanics of your AWS DeepRacer vehicle so the vehicle performance is optimal and it behaves as expected.

-1. **Set up the Intel Neural Compute Stick 2 (optional):** The `object_detection_node` provides functionality to offload the inference to a Intel Neural Compute Stick 2 connected to the AWS DeepRacer device.
-This is an optional setting that enhances the inference performance of the object-detection model.
-For more details about running inference on the Movidius NCS (Neural Compute Stick) with OpenVINO™ toolkit, see [this video](https://www.youtube.com/watch?v=XPvMrGobe7I).

-Attach the Neural Compute Stick 2 firmly in the back slot of the AWS DeepRacer, open a terminal, and run the following commands as the root user to install the dependencies of the Intel Neural Compute Stick 2 on the AWS DeepRacer device.

-1. Switch to the root user:

-            sudo su

-2. Navigate to the OpenVino installation directory:

-            cd /opt/intel/openvino_2021/install_dependencies

-3. Set the environment variables required to run the Intel OpenVino scripts:

-            source /opt/intel/openvino_2021/bin/setupvars.sh

-4. Run the dependency installation script for the Intel Neural Compute Stick:

-            ./install_NCS_udev_rules.sh

 ## Downloading and building